Do I need home insurance if I live in a council house?

 Different councils are likely to have different insurance policies in place to cover their work with other people or organisations, including tenants.
 For example, they may have public liability insurance, which pays out if the policyholder (the council) is responsible for damaging other people's property (such as their tenants).

 Ask your council about their insurance policies and if possible, get a copy of any policies in place so you can see what is within their remit to provide cover for.
-Beware though, if your possessions have been damaged by circumstances out of the council’s control, such as flash flood, they will probably reject your claim.
+Beware though, if your possessions have been damaged by circumstances out of the council’s control, such as a flash flood, they will probably reject your claim.

 What if the council doesn’t have buildings insurance?

-Problems can arise if the damage is the tenants’ fault, such as fire damage caused by a candle.
-Because the repairs are not covered by insurance, the council may try and push some of the cost on to the tenant.
+Not all councils take out buildings insurance on their properties, but instead have a contingency fund to pay for damage.
+Problems can arise if the damage is the tenants’ fault, such as fire damage caused by a candle - because the repairs are not covered by insurance, the council may try and push some of the cost on to the tenant.

 What home insurance do I need if I buy my council house?